lockss/lockss-debugpanel/README.rst

    :alt: Debugpanel logo
    :align: right

-Debugpanel is a library and command line tool to interact with the LOCKSS 1.x DebugPanel servlet
+Debugpanel is a library and command line tool to interact with the LOCKSS 1.x DebugPanel servlet.

 :Latest release: |RELEASE| (|RELEASE_DATE|)
 :Release notes: `<CHANGELOG.rst>`_